Victoria-FZ-eng/Reading-Notes/Class06.md

 an attacker could gain access to your users' accounts.
 * Browsers offer tools for viewing the DOM tree .

+# Understanding The Problem Domain is the hardest part of programming

+We always say the solution is in the question, we just need to *understand* what is required.
+And as we said before about planning our project and do a wire frame, which are parts of understanding the problem domain, or we can say understand what we want as an output to know exactly what to code .
+So, you always need to picture what the whole image is and then try to draw it ( code it in our language) .

 References :